udontur/turix/README.md

 - [x] Fix: Hyprshot smooth animation
 - [x] Fix: p10k configuration
 - [x] Fix: Rebuild script git bug
+- [ ] btop: GPU does not work
+- [ ] easyeffects: presets does not load declaratively
+- [ ] vscode: waybar characters are not rendering in vscode only
+- [ ] hyprshot: packages are not includeded by the flake
+- [ ] flake: I dont really understand what is going in the `flake.nix`
+- [ ] reb: The error checking for the rebuild script does not work

 ### ✨ Features
 - [x] NixOS generation garbage collector